Vera Oredsson: Political activism

 In 1960, Oredsson joined the Nordic Realm Party (then known as the National Socialist Combat League of Sweden) and became its party secretary in 1962.
 In 1975, she succeeded her husband as the party's leader, and is therefore Sweden's second female party leader, after Asta Gustafsson.
 Just a few years after, however, in 1978, her husband became the party's leader again.

 Oredsson was charged in 1973 for breaking the law for political uniforms when she, her husband and Deputy Party leader Heinz Burgmeister wore armbands with swastikas.
 Oredsson claimed that the Swastika was not a political symbol, rather a spiritual one, and said that the armbands were only worn on private land.
 Varberg's District Court acquitted them.

 After the murder of two homosexuals in Gothenburg by neo-Nazis in the mid-1980s, Oredsson defended the murder, saying "It was cleansing.
 We don't regard homosexuals as human beings."

-On 27 February 2018, Oredsson was found guilty of inciting racial hatred after allegedly giving a Nazi salute at one of the Nordic Resistance Movement's demonstrations in Borlänge but was later acquitted by Svea Hovrätt.
+On 27 February 2018, Oredsson was found guilty of inciting racial hatred after allegedly giving a Nazi salute at one of the Nordic Resistance Movement's demonstrations in Borlänge but was later acquitted by Svea Court of Appeal.

 In the 2018 election in Sweden, Oredsson ran for parliament, representing the Nordic Resistance Movement.
 Had the list won seats, she would have become the oldest member of parliament at 90, being five years older than Liberal Barbro Westerholm, then the oldest MP.